miroocloud/miroocloud/README.md

 I'm `Farid` a `Network Engineering` from `Indonesia`. <br>
-Just an ordinary, random, weird person on github with a passion for making a mess of things.
+Just an ordinary, random, weird person on github.

 - 🔭 I’m currently working on Personal Project and Open Source Project.
 - 📫 How to reach me: [hi@nanyaterus.com]